linl33/bohemia/misc/location_and_ids.md

 ![](img/qrcode.png)
 - In addition to its usefulness for later data retrieval, automation, and error-reduction, the use of QR codes has another benefit: it provides a _physical_ ledger of IDs so as to ensure that duplicate IDs are not issued (ie, a fieldworker will never issue an ID without a QR, and if an ID has already been issued, so too will its QR have been issued)

+## Utilities for printing QR codes

+- The `bohemia` R package contains different utilities for printing both:
+  - Worker ID QR codes (to be laminated and carried in the worker's wallet)
+  - Household ID QR codes (to be distributed to workers prior to data collection for in the field assignation and deployment)

 ## Individual IDs

-- An individual ID consists of a simple letter: A through Z
+- An individual ID (aka, within-house person ID) consists of a simple number, starting at 0 (the default for the household head) and going up.
-- The entire indivdual ID consists of the concatenation of the location ID and the letter.
+- The entire "permID" consists of the concatenation of the location ID and the within-house person ID.
 - For example, an ID could be:
 ```
-315015D
+315-015-4
 ```
 - In the above...
   - `315` is the fieldworker ID
   - `015` means that this was the 15th house censed by fieldworker number `315`
-  - `D` means that it was the fourth person censed at that house
+  - `4` means that it was the fourth person censed at that house (not including the household head)

-- In the rare case of a household having more than 26 members, letters will duplicate: `AA`, `BB`, etc.
-- We do not foresee any houses having more than 52 members
+- Individual IDs are assigned at the moment of data entry in the census form.
+They are automatically generated as a function of the sequence of data collection.
+- An option exists to "override" automatic assignation (ie, assign number "5" to someone who was automatically going to receive number "1").
+This is only applicable to cases of (a) interrupted visits requiring a device shut-down/exit or (b) a return/follow-up visit.

 ## Permanence and mutability

 - All IDs are permanent.
 - Fieldworkers: A fieldworker ID will be issued to only one person, once.
 If that person leaves the project, that number will never be used again
-- Households: Each fieldworker has a unique set of 10,000 household IDs.
+- Households: Each fieldworker has a unique set of 1,000 household IDs.
 Each household ID will be issued only once.
 If a household disappears, its ID will never be used
 - Individuals: Each individual is issued a letter.
 Generally speaking "A" will be the head of household, but this can change.
 In the case of migration, birth, or death, new letters are issued.
 In no case will a letter for a household be re-issued to someone new

+## Example QR codes

+- Example QR codes are viewable at www.databrew.cc/qrs.pdf